-- B. Save Preset: Lets you save the current set of export options as a preset. - C. Naming: Renames the exported file based on criteria added to the rename box in the panel. - D. Destination: Lets you set the destination of the exported files. (required) - E. File Type: Sets the file type for each exported file. (required) - F. Resize: Adjusts the size for each image. (not available when exporting from the Resize AI module) - G. Sharpening: Applies sharpening to the exported images. - H. Metadata: Adds/removes metadata from the export. - I. Watermark: Lets you add a text or graphic watermark to an exported image. - J. Export/Cancel: Starts the exporting, or cancels it and returns you to Photo RAW.
+- B. Save Preset: Lets you save the current set of export options as a preset. - C. Naming: Renames the exported file based on criteria added to the rename box in the panel. - D. Destination: Lets you set the destination of the exported files. (required) - E. File Type: Sets the file type for each exported file. (required) - F. Resize: Adjusts the size for each image. - G. Sharpening: Applies sharpening to the exported images. - H. Metadata: Adds/removes metadata from the export. - I. Watermark: Lets you add a text or graphic watermark to an exported image. - J. Export/Cancel: Starts the exporting, or cancels it and returns you to Photo RAW.